SocketDotTech/socket-docs/docs/introduction.md

 Searching for documentation on **Socket Liquidity Layer**, **Socket API**, or **Socket Widget**?
 These resources are part of Bungee and can be found in the [Bungee Docs](https://docs.bungee.exchange/).
 :::

-## Cross-Chain vs. Chain Abstraction
+## Chain Abstraction vs. Cross Chain

 Socket 2.0 is focused on **Chain Abstraction** rather than **Cross Chain**.
 While these terms are often used interchangeably, they are not the same thing: